Geonovum/mim-fbm/metamodel in fbm.md

 - The first predicate places the roles in the order {employee, employer}, this predicate has two readings:
   - The reading ".. works for .." (abbreviated to "works for" as in binary fact types an infix predicate reading is expected)
-  - The reading ".. has employee .." (abbreviated to "has employee")
+  - The reading ".. has employer .." (abbreviated to "has employer")
 - The second predicate places the roles in the order {employer, employee}, this predicate has one reading:
   - The reading ".. has employee .." (abbreviated to "has employee")